What is the Difference Between SSDI and SSI?

 Social Security Disability Insurance (SSDI) is a government-sponsored disability insurance program.
 If you’ve worked a number of years and have paid into Social Security via FICA taxes, you might be eligible for SSDI in the event that you are ever disabled and unable to work.
 In order to be eligible, you must be under age 65 and you have to accumulate a certain number of work credits.
 The amount of your monthly payment will depend upon your accumulated work credits.

 If you qualify for SSDI on the basis of medical evidence, your income and assets do not matter.
 Individuals who continue to receive SSDI for two years will then become eligible for Medicare.
-If you have a spouse or dependent children, they may be eligible to receive auxiliary benefits which provide them a monthly payment as well.
+If you have a spouse, they may be eligible to receive auxiliary benefits which provide them a monthly payment as well.

 In order to qualify for SSI, the individual must have under 2,000 dollars (3,000 dollars for married couples) in assets and a very limited income.
 The amount of the monthly payment will depend upon the individual’s other income.
 Qualifying for SSI will also automatically qualify an individual for Medi-Cal, a government-run health insurance system.